Autism spectrum disorder (ASD) is a condition that affects social interaction, communication, interests and behaviour.

 There is also an organisation in High Barnet that offers assessments of sensory processing difficulties and sensory integration therapy for children with neurological conditions such as Autistic Spectrum Disorder and Attention Deficit Hyperactivity Disorder. www.kidsinsynch.com

 Because each child on the autistic spectrum presents with a different set of problems, a thorough assessment needs to be carried out by professionals trained specifically in assessing and diagnosing autism.
 This assessment will rule out learning difficulties and ADHD as the primary cause although, as stated above, these may be also present alongside ASD.
 Part of the assessment may involve input from a paediatrician or psychiatrist to ensure the assessment is Gold Standard and in line with NICE guidelines.

 A meeting with the parents to gather a thorough developmental history.

 A school observation or a conversation with teachers and the SENCO.
 This can be done prior to or after the assessment with your child.

 If a an Educational Psychology Assessment has not already been completed, a cognitive assessment will be undertaken.

 The Autism Diagnostic Observation Schedule (ADOS) will then be carried out with your child.
 This is a semi-structured assessment of communication, social interaction, and play (or imaginative use of materials) for individuals suspected of having autism or other pervasive developmental disorders.
 This will take approximately 40 minutes to an hour.

-An ADI-R will be carried out with one, or preferably both parents.
+A 3Di will be carried out with one, or preferably both parents.
 This is a developmental and diagnostic interview.
 This will take approximately two hours.
 This will be carried out by a Consultant Paediatrician.

 A report will be written and a feedback session will be held with the parents and the child (depending on your child’s age).